apache/pulsar/site2/docs/client-libraries-java.md

 > Note:
 >
-> If message key is not specified, message without key will dispatch to one consumer in order.
+> If the message key is not specified, messages without key will be dispatched to one consumer in order by default.

 ## Reader interface